 The rehabilitated waste rock embankment is fenced into 1ha paddocks as areas become available.
-Figure 10 shows those areas of the embankment that have been rehabilitated up to the present.
-There was a 1.3m crest raise on TSF1A during the 2020-21 reporting period.
-The lift is not completed to final embankment height so now new rehabilitation work was conducted.
+Figure 10 shows areas of the embankment that have been rehabilitated up to the present.
+There was a 1.2m crest raise on TSF1A during the 2021-22 reporting period.
 Topsoiling and seeding will be conducted once the full lift is completed.